How to Invest in Mutual Funds in Pakistan (2026)

 Complete KYC (Know Your Customer)

-KYC is a regulatory requirement.
-You'll upload a photo of your CNIC (front and back), a recent selfie, and optionally a utility bill for address verification.
-Most AMCs complete KYC within 24–48 hours.
+KYC is a regulatory must.
+You upload a photo of your CNIC (front and back), a recent selfie, and sometimes a utility bill for address verification.
+Most AMCs clear KYC within 24–48 hours.

 4